 - Unwanted mobility

 - Refusal to comply with carefully planned and laid out succession proposals

 Does this sound familiar?

-- Steven offers his resignation.
+- Stephen offers his resignation.
 This is bad news.
 He’s one of the people who is considered to be a strong professional.
-You are worried about the fact that Steven’s manager has not noticed what was going on with Steven or has reacted awkwardly when Steven brought up his career issues.
-In any case, you got involved too late, and now the chances of keeping Steven on board have vanished.
+You are worried about the fact that Stephen’s manager has not noticed what was going on with Stephen or has reacted awkwardly when Stephen brought up his career issues.
+In any case, you got involved too late, and now the chances of keeping Stephen on board have vanished.

 In short, people make their own career decisions, now more than ever.
 Lifelong employment has disappeared, which leaves people in a situation where they consciously think about their next move.
 Organizations have an interest in keeping their finger on the pulse when it comes to the career reflections of their employees, so they can integrate the individual’s perspective in people decisions.